Project 2: CS 61A Autocorrected Typing Software

 [['have', 'fun'], ['Just']]

-The match argument is a match data abstraction, just like the one we returned in Problem 9.
+The match_object argument is a Match data abstraction, just like the one we returned in Problem 10.

-• You can access words in a match with the selector get_word, which takes in a match and the word_index (an integer).
+• You can access words in a Match with the selector function get_word, which takes in a match_object and the word_index (an integer).

-• In addition, you can access the time it took a player to type the word at a particular index using the time function, which takes takes an integer player_num, in addition to match and word_index.
+• In addition, you can access the time it took a player to type the word at a particular index using the get_time function, which takes in a match_object, player_num (an integer), and word_index.

-• With these two functions and a match, we can easily access the time it took any player to type any word!
+• With these two functions and a match_object, we can easily access the time it took any player to type any word!

 >>> player_0 = [5, 1, 3]